 Liquid Castile soap is so incredibly versatile that it’s become my favorite non-toxic household cleaner.
 I use it in every room of my house every single day.
-I’ve replaced at least eight commercial cleaners and body care products with this one simple, all-natural, safe, and effective soap.
+I’ve replaced at least ten commercial cleaners and body care products with this one simple, all-natural, safe, and effective soap.

 Here are six ways we use liquid Castile soap at our house everyday.